 Usersparameter can not be larger than 5000, this means that all users may be network users.

 VMS: This parameter specifies the OpenVMS priority for the database server process.
-UNIX: Specifies if the background threads should run at a higher priority than other server threads.
+Linux: Specifies if the background threads should run at a higher priority than other server threads.
 During certain circumstances like in situations where the background threads cannot manage to shorten a transaction queue this can be an alternative.
 VMS: Specifies the time (in seconds) between the cleanup sweeps that check for terminated database clients.
-UNIX: The number of threads in the database server that can serve I/O requests.
-This parameter is only present and used for some Unix implementations (if it is not present in a default generated multidefs file, the most common reason is that the native Asynchronous I/O is used.)
+Linux: The number of threads in the database server that can serve I/O requests.
+This parameter is only present and used for some Linux implementations (if it is not present in a default generated multidefs file, the most common reason is that the native Asynchronous I/O is used.)
 VMS: If the

 BPResidentparameter is blank (default) the bufferpool will be allocated in normal process memory and is backed by the paging file.
 The paging file process quota for the database server will be increased accordingly.If the